 The impression produced by those words was immense.
 They shook all France and Europe.
 The sitting of that night was described as a "Saint Bartholomew of property."
 But the very next day, as we saw already, the Assembly changed its mind.
 By a series of decrees, or rather of resolutions passed on August 5, 6, 8, 10 and 11, they re-established and placed under the protection of the Constitution all that was essential in the feudal rights.
-Renouncing, with certain exceptions, the personal services that were due to them, the lords guarded with all the more care those of their rights, often quite as monstrous, which could in the slightest way be made to represent rents due for the possession or the use of the land-the real rights, as the law-makers said (rights over things res in Latin signifying things).
-These were not only the rents for landed property, but also a great number of payments and dues, in money and in kind, varying with the province, established at the time of the abolition of serfdom and attached thenceforth to the possession of the land.
-All these exactions had been entered in the terriers or landedestate records, and since then these rights had often been sold or conceded to third parties.
+Renouncing, with certain exceptions, the personal services that were due to them, the lords guarded with all the more care those of their rights, often quite took any interest in the great problems bequeathed to them by the Constituent Assembly.
+Neither the establishing of a republic nor the abolition of the feudal privileges excited the Legislative Assembly.
+The Jacobins themselves and even the Cordeliers seemed to have agreed not to mention the republic, and it was about questions of secondary importance, such as who should be mayor of Paris, that the passions of the revolutionists and anti-revolutionists came into collision.